TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: Structure(*args, **kw)

-   Abstract base class for structures in *native* byte order.
+   Abstract base kundi for structures in *native* byte order.

-   Concrete structure and union types must be created by subclassing one of these types, and at least define a :attr:`_fields_` class variable. :mod:`ctypes` will create :term:`descriptor`\s which allow reading and writing the fields by direct attribute accesses.
+   Concrete structure and union types must be created by subclassing one of these types, and at least define a :attr:`_fields_` kundi variable. :mod:`ctypes` will create :term:`descriptor`\s which allow reading and writing the fields by direct attribute accesses.
 These are the